 Superintendent: “D” for Dick.

-Eric’s narration: It’s a cross between my Grandma Ethel and Great Aunt Gussie’s apartments.
-Overstuffed furniture, dark wood cabinets jam-packed bookshelves, framed photographs, figurines, china, and glassware.
-But unlike my Grandma and Great Aunt’s apartments, Dick’s place is filled to the brim with memorabilia from his years in the movement—and on this evening, with friends of all ages.
+EM Narration: It’s a cross between my Grandma Ethel and Great-Aunt Gussie’s apartments.
+Overstuffed furniture, dark wood cabinets, jam-packed bookshelves, framed photographs, figurines, china, and glassware.
+But unlike my grandma and great-aunt’s apartments, Dick’s place is filled to the brim with memorabilia from his years in the movement—and on this evening, with friends of all ages.

 Unidentified: Looks like everyone got here early.

-Eric’s narration: Dick is moving from room to room greeting the dozens of guests.
+EM Narration: Dick is moving from room to room, greeting the dozens of guests.
 He says he’s never been busier.

-Eric’s narration: There’s a table in the front hall heaving with food that everyone’s brought to share potluck-style.
-A huge glazed ham, mashed potatoes, the usual chips and dips—and Dick’s roommate’s little Terrier, Leo, lingering hopefully beneath the table.
+EM Narration: There’s a table in the front hall heaving with food that everyone’s brought to share, potluck-style.
+A huge glazed ham, mashed potatoes, the usual chips and dips—and Dick’s roommate’s little terrier, Leo, lingering hopefully beneath the table.

-Paul: So we met actually at a friend’s party that was honoring Dick a few years ago, um, and, um, we became really good friends and, um, he started asking for like help on little things.
+Paul Havern: So we met actually at a friend’s party that was honoring Dick a few years ago, um, and, um, we became really good friends and, um, he started asking for, like, help on little things.
 And so I sort of got involved.

-Eric’s narration: It’s three letters he’d received a couple of days before.
-One from President Bill Clinton, one from Hillary Clinton and this one, from President Barack Obama:
+EM Narration: It’s three letters he’d received a couple of days before.
+One from President Bill Clinton, one from Hillary Clinton and this one, from President Barack Obama.

 Our journey as a nation depends, as it always has, on the collective and persistent effort of people like you—compassionate, caring, and open-minded—who stand up and speak out in defense of the notion that love is love and that all of us, no matter who we are or who we love, are worthy of equal dignity, equal respect, and equal protection under the law.
 We’ve seen more progress made and more hearts and minds change than many ever thought possible, and I am grateful for your extraordinary contributions to our brighter future.